GreptimeTeam/greptimedb/docs/rfcs/2024-02-21-multi-dimension-partition-rule/rfc.md

 ![sst-project](sst-project.png)

-An additional limition is that considering how the index works and how we organize the primary keys at present, the partition columns are limited to be a subset of primary keys for better performance.
+An additional limitation is that considering how the index works and how we organize the primary keys at present, the partition columns are limited to be a subset of primary keys for better performance.

 # Drawbacks